-- · Patterns registered by procids in the crashed session - Outstanding requests from procids in the crashed session - Messages that were passed the tt_message_send_on_exit call by procids in the crashed session - Session props - Session-queued messages
+- Patterns registered by procids in the crashed session. - Outstanding requests from procids in the crashed session. - Messages that were passed the tt_message_send_on_exit call by procids in the crashed session. - Session props. - Session-queued messages.

-What happens if rpc.ttdbserverd exits unexpectedly?
+What happens if rpc.ttdbserver exits unexpectedly?

 If rpc.ttdbserverd exits unexpectedly, inetd will start a new one to replace it.
-Data may be temporarily unavailable but no data will be lost.
-However, one or more API calls may return TT_ERR_DBAVAIL; if the call returns TT_OK, the dbserver will update the ToolTalk databases appropriately either immediately or when a new dbserver reads the crash recovery log.
+Data may be temporarily unavailable but no data will be lost; however, one or more API calls may return TT_ERR_DBAVAIL.
+If the call returns TT_OK, the database server will update the ToolTalk databases appropriately either immediately or when a new database server reads the crash recovery log.